See more blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 William Shakespeare, Hamlet, Act 2, Scene 2

 This is a huge topic, far beyond the scope of this posting.
 So let me say in summary, there is the self we think we are that is based on the identities we acquire by the numerous and various roles we continue to play as we go through life.
 But that’s just what we do; it’s not what we are.
-We are infinitely bigger than any of them.
+We are infinitely bigger than anything we accomplish in life.

-Rather, the truth is just as the proverb states: you are gods; and all of you are all sons of the most High.
-(Psalms 82:6) Jesus also reaffirmed this when hs said: is it not written in your Law: “I have said you are gods?”
+The truth is just as the proverb states: you are gods; and all of you are all sons of the most High.
+(Psalms 82:6) Jesus also reaffirmed this when he said: Is it not written in your Law: "I have said you are gods?"
 (John 10:34)

-James, the protagonist/hero of the series has a problem understanding this since he is an agnostic, and sometimes atheist who considers himself not to be a spirit but an evolved body of flesh that arose out of the primordial slime billions of years ago.
-(Just as many naturalists assume and wish us to believe, based only on their unproven hypothesis of time and chance.
+James, the protagonist/hero of the Elysium's Passage series has a problem understanding this since he is an agnostic, and sometimes atheist who considers himself not to be a spirit but an evolved body of flesh that arose out of the primordial slime billions of years ago (just as many naturalists assume and would have us to believe, based only on their unproven hypothesis of causal time and chance, which is contrary to the Law of Entropy, the Second Law of Thermodynamics).

-This is topic of who and what are we, is on one the major themes in the first parts of Elysium’s Passage narratives and how James comes to know that.
+This topic of who and what we are is one of the major themes in Elysium’s Passage narratives and how James comes to know that.
 Hint: it's about unifying the heart (the divine soul centre of our being) with our mind.
 The mind is always lost when not unified as one whole with the heart, which is why the world remains as it is... confused.

 ‘Well okay, then let’s have it.
 I've got a few minutes.
 What's the big ontological secret that has forever eluded mankind?
 Just the bottom line please, so I can be on my way!’